 Such declaration or resolution will be verified by a medical panel and the report submitted to the president of the senate and the speaker of the house who shall publish it in an official gazette, then he ceases to hold office.
 He shall also leave off before the expiration of his tenure if he is impeached.

-Procedure for impeachment in Nigeria
+Step by Step Procedure for Impeaching A President in Nigeria

 Impeachment proceedings are regarded as one of the functions of the principles of check and balances used as a containing tool to check the excesses of the executive heads and to ensure that the executive adheres to the wording of the constitution.